 Kaiser Spring Lectures

 The Kaiser Spring Lectures is a series of lectures organized by Kaiser during the Spring.
-The lectures have been very successful since they were first organised in 2014 The spirit of the lectures is to invite real astronomers.
-They will explain their own research to the general public.
+The lectures have been very successful since they were first organised in 2014.
+In this series of 4 lectures we invite 4 astronomers who will tell us all about their research.

 “That Leiden is rightly City of Discoveries, is proven by the Kaiser Spring Lectures.
 A good reason to come to the beautiful Leiden Old Observatory.”